Image

 Second Degree Assault in St. Francois County, MO

-• Criteria: The charge of second-degree assault applies when someone:
+• Criteria: The charge of second-degree assault is applicable when someone:

-• Attempts to kill or knowingly causes severe physical harm under sudden passion due to adequate cause.
+• Attempts to kill or knowingly cause serious physical injury to another individual under the influence of sudden passion arising out of adequate cause.

 • Uses a deadly weapon or dangerous object to inflict or attempt to inflict injury.